 The words ‘factory’ or ‘intensive’ imply that the farming system is carried out within buildings and involves the crowding of large groups of animals within restricted spaces, stalls or cages.
 The USDA define any farm with more than 1,000 cattle, 2,500 pigs or 125,000 chickens as a Concentrated Animal Feeding Operation (CAFO) or intensive farming system.
 In the EU officials have defined intensive farms as those carrying more than 40,000 chickens or 2,000 pigs.

 Intensive farming or factory farming has become the norm with an estimated 70% of farmed animals now raised in this system, including 99% of US farm animals.
 However the negative environmental and social issues associated with this method of farming are now emerging.

-FAIRR’s research reveals that intensive farming is exposed to at least 28 environmental, social and governance (ESG) issues.
+FAIRR’s Factory Farming Investment Risks Report reveals that intensive farming is exposed to at least 28 environmental, social and governance (ESG) issues.
 The Coller FAIRR Index has found that most of the world’s biggest listed producers of meat, poultry, fish and dairy do not have sufficient internal processes to address these issues, which are – for the most part – underexamined by investors.